Skip to main content

 Variadic block{ let mut b_ = tb(..); b_.emit(..); b_.b() }fluent chain .e(child1).e(child2).b()

-Statement-splicesupported (via named b_)not supported
+Statement-splicesupported (via named b_)not supported — ground is an error

 quilt invokes python3 for Python files and sets PYTHONPATH to include the quilt-python directory.